 Is spin class good for toning your bum?
-I consider it a solid butt workout, but recommend using it as a supplement to gluteus medius and gluteus maximus resistance training, not a substitute.
+I consider it a solid butt workout as well as an inner thigh workout and quad exercise, but recommend using it as a supplement to gluteus medius and gluteus maximus resistance training, not a substitute.
 (In other words, you’re not off the hook when it comes to clamshells and squats!)

 What muscles are used in spinning class?
 Here are some of the main ones:

-Indoor cycling is most commonly known for its cardio benefits, but we now know it can build lower body muscle, too.
+Indoor cycling is most commonly known for its cardio benefits, but we now know it can build lower body muscle and is a great leg workout, too.
 In 2015, a team of researchers from Japan and the U.S. published a study showing that indoor cycling takes longer than traditional resistance training to build muscle due to a slower hypertrophy rate.
 Still, spinning does build muscle, particularly in older riders.
 The researchers concluded that “higher-intensity intermittent cycling may be required to achieve strength gains.”
 (14)

 5. Better for Joints Than Most Other Cardio Exercise